alw017/CSE-105-Project/Mapping Reduction Problem/writeup.md

 7. A single string from the set of defined state names, defined as the reject state.
 8. The input string intended to be simulated with the defined Turing Machine.

-Any unspecified transitions in the list of item 4 are assumed to go to the reject state.
+In item 4 of the list, all transitions need to be explicitly stated.

 Each of these sections are separated by the string `END_SECTION`, which is a reserved word and cannot be used as a state name.